What is Project Management in Construction

 Finally, project managers must ensure that all items on the punch list are addressed before the successful project is handed over to the client.
 The project budget is evaluated one last time to calculate total deviations, and a detailed report is prepared for the client.

 This report should outline every project execution stage and is compiled with data provided by many different team members.
-It's the duty of project management to consolidate all that information into a comprehensive, accessible report.
+It is the duty of project management to consolidate all that information into a comprehensive, accessible report.

 What tools do construction project managers use?